xuchongplus/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Energy and Environmental Economics
+- Energy & Environmental Economics
 - Green finance
+- Chinese Economic Issue

 # Education to show in About widget
 education: